abraaocsantana/SDLGameControllerDSUServer/README.md

 ## DSU Server ( [Cemuhook Motion Provider Protocol](https://github.com/v1993/cemuhook-protocol) ) for SDL gamepads
 ---

-This version was hacked together in an afternoon to provide motion controls to my **Steam Controller** when it's on BLE Mode.
+This version was hacked together in an afternoon to provide motion controls to my **Steam Controller** when it's connected through BLE (Bluetooth Low Energy).
 It may work with other devices supported by SDL2.